 By 1929 artist Ruben Leaf (whose birth name was Lipschitz) had an apartment.
 He produced Jewish artwork for residences and synagogues and worked in several media including bronze from which he formed ceremonial and decorative items like menorahs.

-Prohibition ended in December 1933 and restaurant and hotels scrambled to obtain their liquor licenses.
-New taverns opened around the city, including the Shamrock Bar & Grill which took over the former deli space.
-The pub was owned by Patrick J. Cooney and John J. Healy, both natives of Dunmore, Ireland, in County Galway.
-The partners held their grand opening party in January 1936.
+Two other Irishmen, Patrick J. Cooney and John J. Healy, opened The Shamrock Bar & Grill in 188 Columbus Avenue in 1933.
+Both men were natives of Dunmore, Ireland, in County Galway.
+For some reason, three years later they moved it two doors down, to 184 Columbus Avenue.
+They held their grand opening party in January 1936.
 The Irish community newspaper The Advocate said the men were “delighted with its great success” and added that the Shamrock was “a splendid place to enjoy a nice evening.”

 Tom Miller is a social historian and blogger at daytoninmanhattan.blogspot.com

 Be a part of history!

 Shop local to support the businesses currently at 180-188 Columbus Avenue:

 Meet Daniel Vlasceanu!